 People living with HIV/Aids often face a difficult life.
 They have to take medicine regularly, are often excluded from the society, cannot do any hard work and struggle with mental problems due to their nonexistent future perspectives.

 To improve the lives of these people and their family members who often suffer under their relatives’ illness, we support them financially and mentally.
-We finance regular doctor visit for thems, keep track of their lives to ensure that they get proper treatment, support them through regular home visits and mental counselling and try to integrate them into the society.
-Moreover, we donate food, health supplies and other material to 1,050 people living with HIV/Aids in great need to ensure that they can live a dignified and healthy life.
+We finance regular doctor visit for them, keep track of their lives to ensure that they get proper treatment, support them through regular home visits and mental counseling and try to integrate them into society.
+Moreover, we donate food, health supplies and other material to 1,050 people living with HIV/Aids who are in great need in order to ensure that they can live a dignified and healthy life.
 To prevent these people from malnutrition is a very important aspect because of their unsteady health situation due to their HIV infection.

 We also train our staff on HIV/Aids related matters to ensure that they can work sufficiently and can spread their knowledge among other people also working in this field.
 To strengthen the communication between health and social workers, hospitals, communes and other institutions we conduct regular network meetings.
 During these meetings we share our experiences, try to solve upcoming problems and to ensure the appropriate treatment of people living with HIV/Aids.